Resources following Ebola outbreak in West Africa

 Future responses to EVD and other diseases must learn from the lessons and evidence that have been collected, which is set out in this collection, as well as identifying the unmet challenges that need to be urgently addressed.
 Only through evidence to action can future EVD, and other emerging infection outbreaks, be best combated.

-Author: Dr Oliver Johnson, Visiting Lecturer, King’s Centre for Global Health & Health Partnerships, School of Population Health & Environmental Sciences, King’s College London
+Authors: Dr Oliver Johnson, Visiting Lecturer, King’s Centre for Global Health & Health Partnerships, School of Population Health & Environmental Sciences, King’s College London; Dr Colin Brown, Department of Infection, Royal Free London NHS Foundation Trust, London, UK *and* National Infection Service, PHE Colindale, Public Health England, London, UK.

 [i] Centers for Disease Control (n.d.)
 Outbreaks Chronology: Ebola Virus Disease [online].
 Available from: https://www.cdc.gov/vhf/ebola/outbreaks/history/chronology.html (Accessed 24 August 2017).